Thomas Pichler

 Thomas Pichler (born 18 September 1986) is an Australian former artistic gymnast.

+Early life

-Born in Austria, Pichler suffered from health problems as a child which resulted in his family moving to Australia in search of a warmer climate.
+Born in Austria, Pichler suffered from health problems as a child, which resulted in his family moving to Australia in search of a warmer climate.
 He grew up in Brisbane, Queensland.

+Gymnastics career

 Pichler was out of action in 2009 due to a knee reconstruction but returned in 2010 to claim two gold medals at the Delhi Commonwealth Games, for the floor and team all-around events.

 In 2017, Pichler was a contestant on the first season of Australian Ninja Warrior.